5 MiraLax Side effects in Elderly: Gastroenterologist explains.

 The elderly are more prone to nausea and vomiting.
 The elderly have a higher prevalence of stomach diseases such as gastritis and peptic ulcer disease.

-MiraLax is less tolerated in the elderly.
-Excess vomiting in the elderly can result in:
+MiraLax is less tolerated in older people.
+Excess vomiting in older people can result in the following:

 - Aggravation of dehydration.